 Collaborating and getting curious together…

-I see counselling as an opportunity to walk beside folx, co-creating safety and dignity as they navigate their healing journeys and call in their own wisdom.
+I see counselling as an opportunity to walk beside folks, co-creating safety and dignity as you navigate your healing journey and call in your own wisdom - wisdom that’s been with you and will always be with you.
 I believe my role is one of facilitating and collaborating, and that each client brings their own expertise, gifts, and the seeds for resilience.

 My offerings are informed by intersectional feminism and rooted in the belief that this work can be deeply liberatory.
-I want to affirm folx as they dream of new possibilities and collect the tools to enact the changes they seek.
+My hope is that I can affirm and support you as you get into the practice of healing, and that this practice can open up new possibility.

-I am passionate about anti-oppressive work and the ways counselling and social justice can fuel and inform each other.
+I’m passionate about anti-oppressive work and the ways counselling and social justice can fuel and inform each other.
 Both in my counselling work and in my personal life, I aim to centre justice and equity, and hold space for individual and community healing.
-I also recognize that doing so requires ongoing learning, unlearning, and the ability to stand back and listen to the voices of folx whose labour and love is guiding our way.
+I also recognize that doing so requires ongoing learning, unlearning, and the ability to stand back and listen to the voices of folks whose labour and love is guiding our way.
+The learning does not stop !

-I want to support you to identify and honour your existing strengths and help further equip you with new tools.
-Perhaps there are some behaviours and skills that historically have helped you get by that are no longer useful.
-By getting curious together, we can nourish those existing seeds for resiliency and make room for you to feel more dignity, authenticity, safety, joy, and self-compassion.
+Often our healing arcs require that we really take stock of and honour our existing strengths and survival stories.
+Perhaps there are some behaviours and skills that historically have helped you get by that are no longer as needed as they once were.
+By getting curious together, we can nourish these existing seeds for resiliency and make room for you to feel more choice, dignity, authenticity, safety, joy, and self-compassion.